 It was a cute, clean room with great views, Wi-Fi access, a real functioning fireplace (wood provided!), a furnished kitchenette (which was SO clutch with a baby since we’re always washing bottles), lots of board games, decent amount of seating in the living area (couch, small table & chairs, club chair, barstool chairs), and a little terrace with a table and chairs!
 The facility also had their own heated pool and hot tub, but only the hot tub was open for our visit and we know that it’s dangerous to put babies in hot tubs so we ended up not taking advantage of it on this trip.

-I will say that the underground parking garage situation is tight and there are limited parking spots.
+A word of caution: the underground parking garage situation is tight and there are limited parking spots.
 They have a few parking spots in the street level lot as well, but it’s not really where you want to be if the weather is wild (the lot turns into an ice sheet if the snow melts and then re-freezes).
 Additionally, there is only one elevator and it is quite slow / small so just budget your time accordingly if you have reservations at any particular time.
 You can use your keycard to utilize the stairwell, but that wasn’t an option for us with Sophie’s stroller.

 All of that being said, we’d definitely consider staying here again!
 We had a great experience and I’d recommend it.